TaylorGriggs/Belly-Button-Challenge/README.md

 ## Project Requirement
 I was tasked with creating the following.
 1) Dropdown Menu to Select Individual.
-2) Horizontal Bar Chart that corresponded information based on dropdown selection ID.
+2) Horizontal Bar Chart that corresponds to information based on dropdown selection ID.
 3) Bubble Chart that produced OTU data for the selected ID.
-4) ID Table that displayed characteristic per the downdown selected ID.
+4) ID Table that displayed characteristics per the dropdown selected ID.
 ______________________________________________________________________________________

 GitHub Deployment of HTML File [Click Here](http://htmlpreview.taylorgriggs.github.io/belly-button-challenge/)